 In 1917 this cabin became the white-washed chapel of the Missionary Servants of the Most Blessed Trinity.
 Here Father Thomas Augustine Judge, C.M. offered the Holy Sacrifice of the Mass for the first time for a small group of lay volunteers who had answered his plea for help for the Church in the Southland.

-Dreams born of vibrant faith and nourished by unbounded hope were fired with “charity at white heat” as Father Judge gathered the group around this simple altar.
+Dreams born of vibrant faith and nourished by unbounded hope were fired with “the white heat of charity” as Father Judge gathered the group around this simple altar.
 These recruits caught the spirit of this priest on fire with the love of God, who reached out to men, women and children, especially wherever there was a great need in the surrounding area.
 The work grew.
 More volunteers came and the spirit of dedication deepened and blossomed into total commitment.

 Thus from the lay missionaries was born the religious congregation of the Missionary Servants of the Most Blessed Trinity.
 Louise Keasey, a volunteer from Butler, Pennsylvania, became Mother Mary Boniface and the first General Custodian of the Sisters.
 Soon after came the religious congregation of priests and Brothers: the Missionary Servants of the Most Holy Trinity.
 Father Judge changed the name from Cottonton to Holy Trinity, AL. with its own post office.